musfir-tariq/auth-tasks/README.md

   - psql -c 'create database my_db;'
   - For linux, you can use the following command
     - sudo -u postgres psql -c 'create database my_db;'
+- For adding seeders just add the seeders.up() method from src/seeders into main.ts to add seeders once.
   ##### Note that the db name specified here and in the .env must be the same.